 Discovery K12 has been a popular option for parents who are transitioning from public to homeschool, or just taking the year off.
 There are more than 16,000 lessons for 180 days of curriculum and 7 standard courses.
 The courses include everything from math and language arts to visual and performing arts, even P.E.!
 Parents who prefer a thorough and structured program with bonus info and extra curriculum will enjoy this, as will those kids who love to keep going.
 It’s easy to use and plan as a busy parent and good if you have kids of many different learning styles and ages.

-This literature-based curriculum has studies for kids based on age, from Pre-K to high school.
+This literature-based curriculum has curriculum for kids based on age, from Pre-K to high school.
 Everything from the standard language arts and math to history and science, BookShark hands-on experiments that can be completed over 36, 4-day weeks.
 It’s by age levels, which is ideal for gifted kids who may be above grade.
 If you want to go all-in, it’s around $700 for the All-Subject levels.
-If you have a child that assessed all over the place, such as age-appropriate 4th grade math but above grade in reading and language arts, then you may want to buy BookShark in pieces.
+If you have a child that assessed all over the place, such as age-appropriate 4th-grade math but above grade in reading and language arts, then you may want to buy BookShark in pieces.
 It’s still easy to plan and implement.

 Designed with gifted kids in mind, Moving Beyond the Page has complete studies and guides for grades K-8.
 The hands-on learning units come ready to go for kiddos.
 It’s built from a Constructivist point of view and broken down by age over grade.
 It is created to focus on critical thinking units and project-based learning.
 Constructivists believe kids actively construct their own path to knowledge based on the problems and facts given.
 Kids aren’t told how to come to a conclusion, they are asked to be involved in reaching the answer.
 It works well with any learning style.
 The lower grades start at around $450 while the higher ages can be closer to $1,000.